 Despite all of the negativity in the media, many would agree that Cape Town is the place to be.

 The Wrap-Up: Is Cape Town Dangerous?

-Although there is a somewhat high rate of crime in Cape Town, there are precautions that you can take to minimize the risks of it happening to you.
+Although there is a somewhat high rate of crime in Cape Town, there are extra precautions that you can take to minimize the risks of it happening to you.
 Keep a good head on your shoulders and you will likely be just fine.

 Nowhere in the world is 100% safe, so the dangers in Cape Town are very relative.
 However, few places are as beautiful and unique as the Mother City, so it is definitely worth visiting.

 While the world may view Cape Town as one of the most dangerous cities, it’s essential to take this with a grain of salt.
 While it can be dangerous in some areas, Cape Town can be just as safe as any other major city in the world.